phpSoftware/esoTalk/README.md

 esoTalk is developed by Toby Zerner in memory of his brother, Simon.

-### Donate

-I've put many hundreds of hours and a lot of love into developing and maintaining esoTalk.
-If you have benefitted from it, why not consider [donating](https://github.com/phpSoftware/esoTalk-2020/)?

 ### System Requirements

 esoTalk requires **PHP 5.3+** and a modern version of **MySQL**.